We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Through incorporating the expert advice and insight of an archaeological consultant, the land development can continue into future stages despite archaeological issues and the evidential or suspected presence of partly or completely buried archaeological remains.
 It is also stated within certain parts of the legislation – such as the Ancient Monuments and Archaeological Areas Act 1979, the National Heritage Act 1983 / the National Heritage Act 2002, the Town and Country Planning Act 1990, and the Treasure Act 1996 – that archaeological surveys are a pivotal component in the application for planning permission.

-Providing the required archaeological assessments have been undertaken on the development site and the corresponding report has been passed on to the planning department of the local council, there should be no reason to deny planning conditions.
+Providing the required archaeological assessments have been undertaken on the development site, and the corresponding report has been passed on to the planning department of the local council, there should be no reason to deny planning conditions.
 Without an archaeology report, the local planning authority would not hold sufficient information about archaeological, historic or heritage assets on the site, or the next steps from an archaeologist registered in England.
-As a result, local planning authorities would likely reject planning conditions until evidence of consideration to the historic environment and heritage assets has been submitted.
+As a result, local planning authorities would likely reject planning conditions until evidence of consideration of the historic environment and heritage assets has been submitted.

 Archaeology Consultancy Services